New Construction Homes In Northern VA

 Although well established, there are projects that still come up.
 This is further from 495, but an amenity rich area with lots of shopping, dining and entertainment.

-Where the metro goes, builder have followed.
+Where the metro goes, builders have followed.

 Herndon saw a large uptick in new construction starting when the silver line metro stations were announced.